aiidateam/aiida-core/docs/source/concepts/workflows.rst

 Automatic input serialization
 -----------------------------

 Quite often, inputs which are given as Python data types need to be cast to the corresponding AiiDA type before passing them to a workflow.
 Doing this manually can be cumbersome, so you can define a function which does this automatically when defining the input spec.
-This function, passed as ``serialize_fct`` parameter to ``spec.input``, is invoked if the given input is *not* already an AiiDA type.
+This function, passed as ``serializer`` parameter to ``spec.input``, is invoked if the given input is *not* already an AiiDA type.

 For inputs which are stored in the database (``non_db=False``), the serialization function should return an AiiDA data type.
 For ``non_db`` inputs, the function must be idempotent because it might be applied more than once.